mlengineerels/ml_deployment_production/README.md

 _model-train_: Trains a scikit-learn Random Forest model

-_model-inference-batch_: Load a model from MLflow Model Registry, load features from Feature Store and score batch.
+_model-inference-batch_: Load a model from MLflow Model Registry, load features from Feature Store, and score batch.

 ## Workflow
 The CI/CD workflow is designed based on the end-to-end architecture of the MLOps pipeline: